Sealing Enclosures for Electronic Devices Part 1: Plastic and Rubber

 Starting with the fifth level and higher, which are protected against water jets, a seal is required to ensure the tightness of the enclosure.
 Below, we will take a closer look at how this tightness can be ensured in mass production scenarios for enclosures made of various materials.

-Let's start with one of the most popular manufacturing methods for the production of device enclosures — multi-component injection molding.
+Let’s start with one of the most popular manufacturing methods for the production of device enclosures — multi-component injection molding.
 This technology makes it possible to combine several thermoplastics within one injection mold, making the processes cheaper and easier than using several separate molds.
 No assembly is required as the body components are “baked” directly in the mold itself.
+Additionally, multi-component injection molding offers low-cost advantages by reducing the need for expensive equipment and additional sealing processes.

 Special injection molding machines are used in the production of such enclosures, which have two reservoirs (barrels) and two gates that are used to inject two different materials: